manuelosos/collective-variables_testing/sponet_cv_testing/documentation/runfile_doc.md

     * Currently only "local_cluster" is supported
   * **lag_time**: float
     * Specifies the timescale of the collective variable
+  * **short_integration_time**: float (optional)
+    * If no short integration time is specified, the short integration time will be chosen with respect to the maximum rates and the overall lag time.
   * **num_anchor_points**: integer
     * Number of different anchorpoints that are sampled
   * **num_samples_per_anchor**: int